Health Information Management Technology - HI13 Degree

 - Students registering for this program on the Ben Hill-Irwin, Coffee, or Cook campuses will be required to attend the Valdosta Campus to complete some course requirements.

-- For Academic Year 2017 the HIMT degree program had 69.4% Graduation Rate.
+- For Academic Year 2018 the HIMT Degree program had 83.8% Graduation Rate.

-- For Academic year 2017 the HIMT Degree program had a 93.3% in field job placement rate.
+- For Academic Year 2018 the HIMT Degree program had a 16% attrition rate.

 |General Core Courses||15|